LukasYan30/lukasyan30.github.io/_pages/about.md

 My current research focuses on **Efficient Low-Level Vision** and **Multimodal Large Language Models**.
 If you share similar interests or have ideas for collaboration, please feel free to contact me!

 **Looking for PhD Opportunities (Fall 2027)**
-I am actively looking for PhD positions (mainly abroad) starting in Fall 2027.
+I am actively looking for PhD positions starting in Fall 2027.
 If my background and research interests align with your group, please feel free to contact me at Email: yanhailong@std.uestc.edu.cn, WeChat: PatienceIsKey- .

 # 🔥 News
 - *2025.07*: &nbsp;🎉🎉 One paper is accepted to Measurement.